-What is snorkeling in Bohol like?
+What’s snorkeling in Bohol really like?

 What can you see when snorkeling in Bohol and Panglao?

-What’s more, one of the stars of snorkeling in Panglao, specifically in the north of the island, is the Napaling sardine run.
+What’s more, one of the stars of snorkeling in Panglao, especially in the north of the island, is the Napaling sardine run.
 If you’re not going to include Moalboal in your trip, you definitely shouldn’t miss it.

 Snorkel in Panglao, Bohol